dnl2k/Mel_BiLSTM/readme.md

 ![alt text](https://github.com/dnl2k/Mel_BiLSTM/blob/main/Figures/Localization_Example.png)

 <p align="center">
 Figure 7: Localization Example.
 The red x are the microphones' locations.
-To the right of the microphones' locations are the names of the microphones and the microphone numbers inside of the pairs of round brackets (first line) and the numbers of calls detected and used to localize the predicted location (second line).
+The red dot is the microphone's location.
+The red circle centered around the red dot has the radius of 10 meters.
+The small blue circle is the localization result produced by the framework.
+To the right of the microphones' locations are the names of the microphones and the microphone numbers inside of the pairs of round brackets (first line) and the numbers of calls detected and used to localize the predicted location (second line, denotes with the magenta circles surround each microphone's symbol).
 <p>

 Using the TDOA from Fig. 6, the localization result is shown on Fig. 7.